MDL definitions

 CT(301)

-Defines the face type of a connection point, as primary type * 100 + subtype.
-In other words the primary type (3 in the example) followed by the subtype as the last two digits (1 in the example).
-Codes for primary type and subtype and SDE face codes are documented in the manual: Datamatic SDE.
-Values greater than 9 are coded as A = 10; B = 11; etc.
+Defines the face type of a connection point as primary type * 100 + subtype.
+In other words, the primary type is expressed as one digit ('3' in the example), followed by the subtype expressed as two digits ('01' in the example).
+Values greater than 9 are coded as A – 10; B – 11; etc.

 CTPF

-Value of definition is one integer that specifies flags for cable tray parts that are part of the cable routing network.
+Specifies flags for cable tray parts that are part of the cable routing network.
+The value is given as an integer.

 CTPT

-• 5 - models a node in network that cable router builds
+• 5 – Models a node in the network that the cable router builds.

 CUT1

-Value of definition is one floating point number that specifies how much of the original straight cable tray part was cut at the first end.
-Location at node 1 is this much offset from the actual local origin of the component model that models the full length straight cable tray.
+Defines how much of the original straight cable tray part was cut at the first end.
+The location at node 1 is offset by this amount from the actual local origin of the component model that models the full-length straight cable tray.
+The value is given as a floating-point number.

 D(1.0, 0.0, 0.0)

 Defines the Cartesian components of a unit vector.
-If the MDL file is read in as a module then the components of the vector are transformed as specified by the module transformation matrix.
+If the MDL file is read in as a module, the components of the vector are transformed according to the module transformation matrix.

-A point definition specifies the location of the local origin of the component model within the global coordinate system.
-Two unit vector definitions specify the directions of local x and y-axis of the component model in the global coordinate system.
-ST and MT definitions define object status and modification time.
+• D – These unit vector definitions specify the directions of the local x-axis and y-axis of the component model in the global coordinate system.

-Node (NO) definitions specify the status of connection points when the MDL file was generated.
-When the MDL file is read in these are used only to check if any changes have taken place with respect to the connection points defined in the component model.
+• NO – Node definitions specify the status of connection points when the MDL file was generated.
+When the MDL file is read in, these are used only to check if any changes have taken place with respect to the connection points defined in the component model.
 Connection point data from the component model is used when the object is entered into the computer model.
-Differences between the new connection points and the old ones are reported when the MDL file is read in.
+Differences between old and new connection points are reported when the MDL file is read in.

 ELEN

-Value of definition is a COS Object ID string that defines a COS object of type "Externally Provided P&I Data" or a COS object of type "External Data Management", or both (if present).
+Defines a COS Object ID string that defines a COS object of type "Externally Provided P&I Data" or "External Data Management" or both (if present).

 EPENLEN